ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 * The prototype chain will be directly supported in JavaScript forever, even as the language evolves.
 E.g., ES6 classes codify a convention for manipulating the prototype chain.

+Chaining together prototypes is naturally less memory-efficient than destructively copying the mixin methods to the prototype of the base class.

 Composition vs inheritance